The Stars Are Ours!: In hiding

-Chemist Lars Nordis, his daughter Dessie, and younger brother Dard are among the lucky ones.
-They escaped the great purge (though Lars was crippled as a result) and found a precarious refuge on a small farm.
-There, Lars continues his research as best he can and stays in touch with an underground network of scientists working on some great project.
+Chemist Lars Nordis, his daughter Dessie, and her younger brother Dard escape the great purge (though Lars was crippled as a result) and find refuge on a small farm.
+There, Lars continues his research and maintains contact with an underground network of scientists.

 One day, Lars finishes his work and notifies his contacts.
 As a precaution, he makes Dard and Dessie memorize what seems to them to be meaningless words and patterns.
-But before they can be taken to the last secret stronghold of the scientists, the suspicious local landsman, Hew Folley, calls in the Peacemen to raid their home.
+But before they can be taken to the stronghold of the scientists, the suspicious local landsman, Hew Folley, calls in the Peacemen to raid their home.
 Dard and Dessie escape, but Lars is killed.

-Dard contacts Sach, an agent of the scientists, who agrees to guide them to the refuge.
-Once inside, Dard learns that the scientists and their supporters are feverishly building a starship to escape the tyranny.
-They desperately need what Lars was working on: suspended animation.
-Only it can bring the stars within reach, for the journey will take many, many years.
-The information that Dard and Dessie had memorized turns out to be what they have been waiting for.
-But the scientists are racing against time, for the Peacemen are hunting for them.
+Dard contacts Sach, an agent of the scientists, who agrees to guide them to the underground's last refuge.
+There, Dard learns that the scientists and their supporters are feverishly building a starship to escape deep space.
+They desperately need what Lars was working on: suspended animation, without which their journey - which will last several years - would not be possible.
+The information that Dard and Dessie had memorized turns out to be what the scientists have been waiting for.
+The Peacemen, however, are closing in.

 Before they can leave, there is one more task.
-They need to plot a course using a computer.
-The only one they know of that still works is located in Pax headquarters.
-Dard volunteers to lead pilot-astrogator Simba Kimber to it, since he visited the place years ago.
-They succeed, though they barely avoid capture, and manage to return with the priceless calculations.
+They need to plot a course using a computer, but the only one they know of that still works is located in Pax headquarters.
+Dard volunteers to lead pilot-astrogator Simba Kimber to it, since he once visited the place years ago.
+They succeed, though they barely avoid capture, and manage to return with the calculations.

-Then the refuge is found and comes under attack.
+Then the Peacemen discover and attack the refuge.
 Fighting a desperate rearguard action, the defenders manage to hold off the Peacemen long enough to blast off.
 Then, trusting in Lars' invention, they set their course and undergo suspended animation.